 Many alcoholics struggle with food sensitivities.
 Correcting food sensitivity can decrease cravings for alcohol and unhealthy foods.
-While you should discuss your dietary needs with your doctor or a recovery nutritionist at The Dunes East Hampton, many in recovery benefit from beginning a dietary regimen that focuses on whole foods and excludes gluten, sugar, and processed carbohydrates.
+While you should discuss your dietary needs with your doctor or a recovery nutritionist at The Dunes East Hampton, many in recovery benefit from beginning a diet for recovering from alcoholism that focuses on whole foods and excludes gluten, sugar, and processed carbohydrates.
 Since some food sensitivities can worsen existing nutrient absorption problems, your nutritionist may recommend a food-restricted diet to ensure maximum absorption of vitamins and minerals.

 In recovery, finding the most nutrient-rich whole foods can enhance your body’s ability to replenish vitamins and minerals.
+A diet for recovering from alcoholism should work to repair and replenish the body.
 Consider this list of the most common deficiencies associated with alcohol consumption and whole foods designed to replenish nutrients:

 - Vitamin A – This essential vitamin improves eyesight, strengthens the immune system, and supports the reproductive system.
 Lack of vitamin A can cause rashes and eyesight problems.
 Sweet potatoes take the number one spot for whole foods containing vitamin A. One sweet potato contains 561% of the recommended daily value.
 Leafy greens, liver, and dairy products will also boost vitamin A levels.